The Russia Investigations: Big Implications For The New Supreme Court Justice

 Freefall

-Nearly two years into the international hall of mirrors that is the Russia imbroglio, one thing has remained constant: There's no way to know what new madness every new sunrise might bring.
+Nearly two years into the international hall of mirrors that is the Russia imbroglio, one thing has remained constant: There is no way to know what new madness each sunrise might bring.

-In campaign season, eventually the election takes place, new public officials are installed and life moves on.
-When legislators try to govern, they either pass the bill or don't and life moves on.
+In campaign season, eventually the election takes place, new public officials are installed, and life moves on.
+When legislators try to govern, they either pass the bill or don't, and life moves on.

 The Russia imbroglio, at least today, has no such parameters — there's no way to tell how far along it is, when it may end or how.